Understanding the Depreciation Deduction & How It Reduces Your Taxes

 IRS Depreciation Rules

-As you would expect, the IRS has established special rules for depreciation deductions.
-Before we explain how to deduct depreciation, let's review those rules.
+As you would expect, the IRS has established specific rules for depreciation deductions.
+Before we explain how to deduct depreciation, let’s review those rules.

 The rules dictate which types of property may be depreciated.
-To meet the IRS requirements, the qualified property must meet all the following criteria:
+To meet IRS requirements, the property must meet all of the following criteria:

-• You must own the property.
-For depreciation, ownership applies even if you have borrowed money to buy the depreciated property.
-For example, if you buy a commercial vehicle with a loan, you may depreciate it.
+• You must own the property: For depreciation, ownership applies even if you borrowed money to buy the property.
+For example, if you purchase a commercial vehicle with a loan, you can still depreciate it.

-• It must be used in your business or some other income-producing capacity.
-The IRS rules allow for items used in a business to be used for personal purposes.
-However, you may deduct only the percentage of use that applies to your business.
-Personal property that is only for your personal use may not be depreciated.
+• It must be used in your business or another income-producing activity: The IRS allows assets used for both business and personal purposes.
+However, you may only deduct the percentage used for business.
+Property used only for personal purposes cannot be depreciated.

-• It must be intended to last for more than one year.
-Depreciation is not meant to reimburse small business owners for using disposable items such as office supplies.
-Any item you purchase for business use that is intended to last for more than 12 months may be depreciated, with some exceptions that we'll discuss below.
+• It must last longer than one year: Depreciation is not intended for short-term or disposable items such as office supplies.
+Assets must have a useful life of more than 12 months to qualify, with some exceptions discussed below.

-• Items placed in service and disposed of within one year may not be depreciated.
+• Property placed in service and disposed of within the same year may not be depreciated

-• Depreciation on equipment used to make capital improvements must be added to the basis of your improvements and may not be deducted.
+• Equipment used to make capital improvements must be added to the basis of the improvement rather than deducted separately

 Looking to purchase a business but unsure how to finance the acquisition?
 Check out our blog post: Ready to Buy a Business?
 Here’s How to Finance a Business Acquisition, where we discuss the benefits and risks of acquiring a business, explore various types of financing options available, and highlight how hiring a CPA can save you from making costly errors in the process.